 - IoMT can help doctors gather analytics to predict health trends.

 Telehealth is a relatively new concept in the healthcare industry and includes mHealth, remote patient monitoring, store-and-forward care, and live video.
-It’s predicted that 2019 will be the telehealth tipping point.
+It’s predicted that the interest in telehealth services will steadily grow even after the COVID-19 pandemic is over and become a new normal in healthcare.
 Southwest Medical offers a great example of a telehealth system that brings the examination right to a patient’s home.
 It provides virtual appointments with doctors 24/7, saving time and money.
 Moreover, this technology allows patients to get immediate care on urgent but small matters.

 According to a DataM Intelligence report, the global telehealth market is predicted to be worth $113.1 billion by 2025.
 Telemedicine will make healthcare more accessible and convenient than ever before.
 Just imagine that you need a consultation from a highly specialized doctor from Canada, while you’re in the US.
 Telemedicine is the perfect solution, as you can use a special video chat platform and get a consultation online.
 As another example, a small clinic in the countryside that doesn’t have an on-staff allergist could outsource specialist consultations via telemedicine.